 8. Walnut

-Black walnut is a tough, low-humidity, rot-resistant wood used to make some of the most lavish epoxy river tables.
+Black walnut is a tough, low-humidity, rot-resistant wood that makes some of the most lavish epoxy river tables.
 Its darker hue will blend in with any decor and is ideal for most darker epoxy resin pours.

-It offers a deep, rich solid wood material that will ensure that your epoxy resin river table lasts for a long time if treated and cared for properly.
+It offers a deep, rich solid wood material that will ensure that your epoxy resin river table lasts long if treated and cared for properly.

-Due to its scarcity, it is one of the most pricey woods for a river table.
+Due to its scarcity, walnut is one of the most pricey woods for a river table.
 White and red oak are the two most common types of oak wood.

 White oak is tough and ideal for a sturdy epoxy dining table.
 It is scratch-resistant and easy to maintain.
 Red oak, on the other hand, is softer and easier to work with.